mppmu/BoostFractor.jl/docs/src/examples.md

  * Beam Shape Plots of some of the fundamental modes
  * Example of Coupling Integral calculation

+### Single Disk
+File: `Single Disk.ipynb`
+ * Initilization & Run of all algorithms for a single disk setup
+ * Comparision between the algorithms

 ### Transformer, 20 Disks
 File: `Transformer, 20 Disks.ipynb`
  * Initialization and Usage of `transformer()`